ArdanaCLM/ardana-dev-tools/README.md

                             ISOs and qcow2 images for Vagrant box) --rhel-compute         (Configures compute nodes to be RHEL based rather than the default SLES; implies --rhel)
+    --ibs-prj PRJ[/PKG][@DIST]
-    --ibs-prj PRJ[/PKG]    (Download RPMs from specified IBS project (or specific package if provided) and include them into the NEW_RPMS area that will be created beside the ardana-dev-tools clone.
+                           (Download RPMs from specified IBS project (or specific package if provided) for distro version appropriate repo, or specified repo name if provided, and include them into the NEW_RPMS area that will be created beside the ardana-dev-tools clone.
 Repeat as many times as needed to add all projects and/or packages desired.)
+    --obs-prj PRJ[/PKG][@DIST]
-    --obs-prj PRJ[/PKG]    (Download RPMs from specified OBS project (or specific package if provided) and include them into the NEW_RPMS area that will be created beside the ardana-dev-tools clone.
+                           (Download RPMs from specified OBS project (or specific package if provided) for distro version appropriate repo, or specified repo name if provided, and include them into the NEW_RPMS area that will be created beside the ardana-dev-tools clone.
 Repeat as many times as needed to add all projects and/or packages desired.)
     --ibs-repo PRJ         (Add specified IBS project's repo to the SLES nodes in the cloud deployed by the astack.sh run.)
     --obs-repo PRJ         (Add specified OBS project's repo to the SLES nodes in